masaki-norton/leetcode_problems/README.md

 arrays.
 The median calculation is just a trivial step beyond that.

 ### 121 Best Time to Buy/Sell Stocks
+Two pointers more than sliding window.
+One pass, adjust lowest price if the current "buy price" is bigger than current index number.
+For each item in the index, check the delta against max price and adjust max profit accordingly.

+### 4 Longest Substring Without Repeating Characters

 ### 1404 Number of Steps to Reduce Binary Number to 1